ukeSJTU/posts/课程笔记/Stanford/CS144/Lab-0-networking-warmup.md

 ### 3.2 Compiling the started code

-1. Still in the "minnow" directory, create a directory to compile the lab software: `cmake -S . -B build`
+1. Still in the "minnow" directory, create a directory to compile the lab software: `cmake -S . -B build`.
 2. Compile the source code: `cmake --build build`
 3. Using your favorite text editor (many students prefer VS Code editing files over SSH, but you can use whatever you want): open and start editing the `writeups/check0.md` file.
 This is the template for your lab checkpoint writeup and will be included in your submission.